 The Company records senior secured term loan facilities as liabilities at their unpaid principal balance, net of any unamortized deferred issuance costs, on the Company's consolidated balance sheets.
-Where applicable, any issue discount or transaction expenses are deferred and amortized over the term of the loan using the effective interest method, and is included within interest expense in the Company's consolidated statements of comprehensive (loss) income, while the unamortized balance is included as a reduction to the carrying amount on the Company's consolidated balance sheets.
+Where applicable, any issue discount or transaction expenses are deferred and amortized over the term of the loan using the effective interest method, and is included within interest expense in the Company's consolidated statements of comprehensive income (loss), while the unamortized balance is included as a reduction to the carrying amount on the Company's consolidated balance sheets.
+See Note 7 - Senior Secured Term Loan Facilities and Warrants to Purchase Shares of Common Stock to the Company's Consolidated Financial Statements included in this Annual Report on Form 10-K for additional details regarding the senior secured term loan facilities and warrants.

-Accrued Interest Pavable
+Accrued Interest Payable

 Accrued interest payable represents interest that is due and payable to third parties.
 Interest is generally paid within 30 days to three months of recording the payable, based upon the Company's remittance requirements.
 Accrued interest payable is included within other liabilities on the Company's consolidated balance sheets.

 Income Taxes

 The Company has elected to be taxed as a REIT under the Code and the corresponding provisions of state law.
 To qualify as a REIT, the Company must distribute at least 90% of its annual REIT taxable income to stockholders (not including taxable income retained in its taxable subsidiaries) within the time frame set forth in the Code and the Company must also meet certain other requirements.
-In addition, because certain activities, if performed by the Company, may cause the Company to earn income which does not qualify for the REIT gross income tests, the Company has formed a TRS, to engage in such activities.
+In addition, because certain activities, if performed by the Company, may cause the Company to earn income which is not qualifying for the REIT gross income tests, the Company has formed a TRS, as defined in the Code, to engage in such activities.
 The TRS's activities are subject to income taxes, as well as any REIT taxable income not distributed to stockholders.

 The Company assesses its tax positions for all open tax years and determines whether the Company has any material unrecognized liabilities in accordance with ASC 740, Income Taxes, or ASC 740.
 The Company records these liabilities to the extent the Company deems them more likely than not to be incurred.
-The Company classifies interest and penalties on material uncertain tax positions as interest expense and operating expense, respectively, in its consolidated statements of comprehensive (loss) income.
-Temporary Equity
+The Company classifies interest and penalties on material uncertain tax positions as interest expense and operating expense, respectively, in its consolidated statements of comprehensive income (loss).